rental car coverage is always necessary

 Know your at-the-counter options

-As this video from the Insurance Information Institute (III) explains, there are generally 4 coverage options available when you rent a car.
+There are generally 4 coverage options available when you rent a car.

 - Loss-damage waiver (aka collision damage waiver)